ertekin-research-group/CLAMM/README.md

 Each module has detailed documentation and examples:
 - `CLAMM_Prep/README.md` – DFT data parsing and formatting
 - `CLAMM_Fit/README.md` – Model definition and fitting
-- `CLAMM_MC/README.md` – Lattice Model initalization and Monte Carlo simulation A detailed explenation of all CLAMM tools can be found at ... (the link to the paper when published) Mention NiFeCr paper and NiMnIn paper
+- `CLAMM_MC/README.md` – Lattice Model initialization and Monte Carlo simulation A detailed explanation of all CLAMM tools can be found at ... (the link to the paper when published) Mention the FeNiCr paper (Acta Materialia 276 (2024): 120088) and NiMnIn paper (TBD)
 ---

 ## 🔗 Repository